Can You Renew Your Disabled Parking Permits Automatically?

 Once you’ve completed the application process, submitted it to the DMV, and received your placard, you probably have the question, “Do I have to renew my disabled parking permit?”
 The answer to this question depends on the state you live in.
 Some states do allow you to have a permanent permit that does not need to be renewed once it’s been issued.
 However, the majority of states in the U.S. do require you to renew your permit every couple of years (the specific time period depends on your state’s regulations).

-How often do you have to renew your disabled parking permit?
+How often do you renew your disabled parking placard?

-How frequently you need to renew your handicap placard also varies from state to state.
+How often you need to renew your disabled parking placard also varies from state to state.
 It’s pretty standard that temporary placards need to be renewed at least every six months.
-However, for permanent permits, the validity time changes depending on the state you live in.
+However, for permanent permits, the disabled parking permit renewal validity time changes depending on the state you live in.
 You could be asked to renew anywhere from every year to every three years to every six years.
 Some states have automatic renewal, but most require you to go through a process to complete your renewal application.

-What’s the process for renewing your handicap placard?
+What’s the process for disabled parking permit renewal?

 To answer the question “How do I renew my disabled parking permit?”, you’ll need to access your specific state’s DMV website.
 The site will describe the exact steps you need to take to renew your permit.
 Some states do require you to go through the process as if it’s the first time you’re applying, which can mean another medical certification.